-4. Use "+++" to suspended the socket session.
-If data is returned from the echo server while escaping from the session SRING: 1 will be received.
+4. Use "+++" to suspend the socket session.
+If data is returned from the echo server after escaping from the session, SRING: 1 will be received.

-AT#SD=1,0,"XXXXXX","XXX.XXX.XXXXXXXX TCP connection to

-an Echo server
+AT#SD=1,0,"XXXXX","XXX.XXX.XXXXXXXXX <--- TCP connection to an Echo server returns to the module.

-CONNECT <---Connected to server
+CONNECT <--- Connected to server